 - Delirium and hallucinations

-- Six to eight hours after the last drink: Mild withdrawal symptoms like tremor, anxiety and nausea can occur.
+- Six to eight hours after the last drink: Mild withdrawal symptoms like tremors, anxiety and nausea can occur.

-- 12 to 24 hours after the last drink: Hallucinations may start; other symptoms may include tremors, agitation and insomnia.
+- 12–24 hours after the last drink: Hallucinations may start; other symptoms may include tremors, agitation and insomnia.

-- 12 to 48 hours after the last drink: Symptoms may continue to worsen, and seizures may occur.
+- 12–48 hours after the last drink: Symptoms may worsen, and seizures may occur.

 - Two to five days after the last drink: Delirium tremens, the most dangerous complication of alcohol withdrawal, can occur.
-A person may experience symptoms like unstable vitals signs, confusion, agitation, fever, rapid heart rate, high blood pressure and sweating.
+A person may experience unstable vital signs, confusion, agitation, fever, rapid heart rate, high blood pressure and sweating.

-- One to six months after the last drink: As sobriety is maintained, most withdrawal symptoms will improve.
+- One to six months after the last drink: As sobriety is maintained, physical withdrawal symptoms will generally improve within two weeks.
 However, lingering anxiety and sleep problems may occur.

 When you slowly taper your alcohol intake over time instead of quitting cold turkey, you reduce the likelihood of withdrawal symptoms.
-By weaning yourself from drinking, you give your brain the chance to adjust the amount of GABA it produces.
+By weaning yourself from drinking, you allow your brain to adjust its sensitivity to GABA.

-When you drink heavily, your brain changes the amount of GABA it makes.
-The imbalance in GABA that occurs when you suddenly stop drinking is what causes withdrawal symptoms.
-By slowly reducing your drinking over time instead of stopping suddenly, you allow your brain to change its GABA production.
+When you drink heavily, your brain changes its sensitivity to GABA.
+The imbalance in GABA that occurs when you suddenly stop drinking causes withdrawal symptoms.
+Slowly reducing your drinking over time instead of suddenly stopping allows your brain to change its response to GABA.

 Strategies for Tapering off Alcohol

 There are two main strategies for tapering off alcohol: a direct taper and a substitution taper.
-Depending on what you drink and how much you drink, you may find that either a direct taper or substitution taper works better to help wean you off alcohol:
+Depending on what you drink and how much you drink, you may find either one works better to help wean you off alcohol:

 - Direct taper: In a direct taper, you continue to drink your regular drink but slowly decrease the amount over time.
 Direct tapers work best for drinks that contain a low percentage of alcohol, such as beer.

-- Substitution taper: In a substitution taper, you switch your regular drink to a different one.
-For example, if your regular drink is a strong liquor, a substitution taper would involve counting up your daily drinks and then switching to an alternative that contains less alcohol, like beer.
-You would then slowly reduce the amount of beer that you drank over time.
+- Substitution taper: You switch your regular drink to a different one in a substitution taper.
+For example, if your standard drink is a strong liquor, a substitution taper would involve counting your daily drinks and switching to an alternative that contains less alcohol, like beer.
+You would then slowly reduce the amount of beer you drank over time.

 - It can be easier to measure your intake of beer versus spirits.